EFFECT OF SOIL NUTRIENT VARIATION ON TREE SPECIES COMPOSITION AND DISTRIBUTION IN UNIVERSITY OF UYO, ARBORETUM, NIGERIA

 1.3 Objectives of the study

-The aim of this study is to assess the effects of nutrients variation on their abundance and distribution of tree species in the University of Uyo arboretum.
-Therefore the specific objectives of this research were to:
+The aim of this study is to assess the effects of nutrient variation on the abundance and distribution of tree species in the University of Uyo arboretum.
+Therefore, the specific objectives of this research were to:

 a.
 Identify and classify tree species found in the arboretum